pikajude/hsvm/README.md

 hsvm
 ====

+hsvm is a tool that allows you to have multiple GHC versions installed and easily switch between them.

-No easy-install yet, so you'll need to clone this repo wherever you wish and add bin/ to your $PATH.
-Then, in your .{bash,zsh}rc, add
+there is no easy-install yet, so you'll need to clone this repo wherever you wish and add the `bin/` directory to your $PATH. then, in your .{bash,zsh}rc, add

     eval "$(hsvm init)"